Kong/docs.konghq.com/app/contributing/conditional-rendering.md

 ## Conditionally render content by version

 As we add new functionality, we want content on a page to be displayed only for specific releases of a product.
-You can use the `if_version` block for this.
+You can use the `if_version` block for this, or `if_plugin_version` for any content in the Plugin Hub.

-`if_version` supports the following filters:
+`if_version` and `if_plugin_version` support the following filters:
 * `eq`: Render content that **equals** the provided version.
 * `gte`: Render content that is **equal or greater than** the provided version.
 * `lte`: Render content that is **equal or less than** the provided version.